Understanding Avaya Hldgs's Unusual Options Activity | Benzinga

 Understanding Avaya Hldgs's Unusual Options Activity

-On Friday, shares of Avaya Hldgs (NYSE:AVYA) saw unusual options activity.
-After the option alert, the stock price moved down to $23.2.
+Avaya Hldgs (NYSE:AVYA) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $21.46 following the option alert.

 - Sentiment: BEARISH